tmock12/taylor_mock/data/til/4xbpob1lei-test-post-1.md

 ---
 What's a **TIL**? **TIL** is short for "Today I Learned".
 It's a quick way to document things I learn while programming on the daily.

+If you're interested in some of my earlier TILs, you can find them [here](https://til.hashrocket.com/authors/taylormock).

 ```elixir
 def welcome() do
   IO.puts("Welcome!")